Battle of Skerries

-The Battle of Skerries, also named the Battle of Ardscull, was a battle in the Bruce campaign in Ireland – part of the First War of Scottish Independence – fought on 26 January 1316, resulting in a Scottish victory.
+The Battle of Skerries, also named the Battle of Ardscull, took place during the Bruce campaign in Ireland – part of the First War of Scottish Independence – fought on 26 January 1316, resulting in a Scottish victory.
 It was part of the Irish campaign of Edward Bruce, brother of Robert Bruce, king of Scotland.
 The site of the battle was Skerries near Ardscull in County Kildare.

 The battle

 Edward Bruce, earl of Carrick, had landed in Ireland in May the year before, and been proclaimed king of the island in June.
 Bruce continued on his march south, when on 26 January 1316 the Scottish army was advancing from Castledermot it encountered the English.
 The Hiberno-Norman forces, summoned by the justiciar of Ireland, consisted of men such as John FitzThomas FitzGerald, Maurice FitzThomas FitzGerald, Thomas FitzJohn, John and Arnold Poer, Maurice de Rocheford, and Miles and David de la Roche.
 Though these forces heavily outnumbered those of Bruce, internal strife broke out in the Anglo-Irish ranks, a fact that Bruce could take advantage of.
 Though suffering heavy losses, the Scots held the battlefield, effectively winning the battle.